-The main power source for cordless finish nailers is an 18 or 20 volt rechargeable lithium-ion battery.
-In real terms there is no difference between what appear to be different sizes.
-Twenty volts is the initial surge at startup, 18 volts is the power consumed during normal running (frequently termed nominal voltage).
+The main power source for cordless finish nailers is an 18 or 20 volt (V) rechargeable lithium-ion battery.
+In real terms, there is no difference between what appear to be different sizes.
+Twenty volts is the initial surge at startup, and 18V is the power consumed during normal running (frequently termed “nominal voltage”).
 While 18V and 20V are effectively the same, it’s important to note that batteries from different brands are rarely interchangeable.

-While voltage is an indication of the power available, batteries also have an Amp hour (Ah) rating.
+While voltage is an indication of the power available, batteries also have an amp hour rating.
 The higher the Ah, the longer the finish nailer will run.
 For example, a 4Ah battery will run for at least twice as long as a 2Ah model.
 DIYers might not mind taking a break while the battery recharges, but this will be an important factor for those who need to use a tool all day.

 Cordless finish nailers are often supplied as a “bare tool,” batteries not included.
-This may offer a considerable savings if you already own similar batteries from other power tools.
+This may offer considerable savings if you already own similar batteries from other power tools.
 That said, it’s important to check compatibility.
 Manufacturers are much more aware of this now, but older models may not work, even if they appear to be the same capacity and from the same manufacturer.
-Buying a bare tool also gives the user the potential to buy off-brand batteries, which might be much cheaper.
+Buying a bare tool also gives you the potential to buy off-brand batteries, which might be much cheaper.
 However, doing so may cause warranty issues, so take this strategy with caution.

 Gas-powered cordless finish nailers also use a rechargeable battery, but of around 6V to 8V because the gas cartridge (also called a fuel cell or trim fuel) is providing the main drive.
 An indication of nails driven per cell is often given.
 Availability of alternative cells is worth looking into.
 At around $8 per 1,000 nails and upward, it can make a significant impact on contractor costs.

 Magazine Type andGauge

-The nail magazines of finish nailers are either straight (at 90 degrees to the line of fire) or angled (some at 20 or 21 degrees, others between 30 and 35 degrees).
+Cordless nail gun magazines of finish nailers are either straight (at 90 degrees to the line of fire) or angled (some at 20 or 21 degrees, others between 30 and 35 degrees).
 Angled magazines offer greater versatility of nailing direction and are useful when fixing complex moldings and in tight corners.
 They can of course still be used at 90 degrees if held correctly.